project-oak/transparent-release/docs/claim-transparency.md

 A more sophisticated claimType for endorsements would have a non-empty claimSpec, containing a specification of the policy that was checked before issuing the endorsement statement.
 Authorization logic is a good candidate for providing a specification of such a policy.
-The claimSpec may in addition contain a signature from the tool that verified the policy and issued the endorsement statement.
-This is if we want to keep the product team as the issuer.
-Otherwise, we could use the tool as the issuer and the signer of the entire endorsement statement.
+In this case the tool that verified the policy and generated the claim will as well sign the claim.

 ```json
 {